 People with Psychogenic Polydipsia

 Overhydration may likewise result from the disorder of inappropriate antidiuretic hormone secretion.
-In this disorder, the pituitary organ secretes an excessive amount of vasopressin (also called antidiuretic hormone), stimulating the kidneys to save water when that isn't required.
+In this disorder, the pituitary organ secretes excessive vasopressin (also called antidiuretic hormone), stimulating the kidneys to save water when that isn't required.

 Symptoms of Overhydration

 Brain cells are especially prone to overhydration and too low sodium levels in the blood.
-Once overhydration happens gradually and is gentle or moderate, brain cells have the opportunity to adjust, so just mild symptoms (assuming any) like distractibility and lethargy might follow.
-At the point when overhydration happens rapidly, vomiting and issues with balance grow.
+Once overhydration occurs gradually and is gentle or moderate, brain cells can adjust, so mild symptoms (assuming any), like distractibility and lethargy, might follow.
+When overhydration occurs rapidly, vomiting and balance issues grow.
 When overhydration worsens, confusion, seizures, or coma might develop.

-If overhydration happens and blood volume is average, the excess water moves typically into the cells, and tissue expanding (edema) doesn't happen.
-If extra blood volume happens, liquid can gather in the lungs and lower legs.
+If overhydration happens and blood volume is average, the excess water typically moves into the cells, and tissue expansion (edema) doesn't happen.
+Liquid can gather in the lungs and lower legs if extra blood volume happens.

 Diagnosis of Overhydration